hilton/hilton.github.com/blog/_posts/2017-07-12-microservices-correlation-id.md

 * IDs take up a lot of space, especially when serialised as strings
 * someone could trace a UUID to the computer that generated it
-* a system might not reliably generated more than one unique UUID every 7 seconds
+* a system might not reliably generate more than one unique UUID every 7 seconds
 * pseudo-random generation may fail to prevent duplicate IDs
 * the implementation might generate IDs that don’t comply with the standard.